Pearl Lowe: Media

 Lowe has contributed to TV Programmes, design columns and blogs.
 She has also appeared on Britain's Next Top Model and more recently in Channel 4's Four Rooms.

 She was briefly the face of Agent Provocateur.
 Lowe was an ambassador for the homeless charity Crisis, and is now an ambassador for Action on Addiction.

 Personal life

 Lowe's mother Leila is an interior designer.
 She was named after her maternal grandmother Pearl Teller, who died on the day she was born.
 Lowe's father Eddie died in 2016 of lung cancer.

-She has a daughter, Daisy Lowe (born 27 January 1989), with singer Gavin Rossdale.
+She has a daughter, Daisy Lowe (b.
+27 January 1989), with singer Gavin Rossdale.
 Daisy is a fashion model who also worked for Agent Provocateur.

-Since 1995, her partner has been Supergrass drummer Danny Goffey, with whom she has three children: Alfie (born 9 October 1996), Frankie (born 17 May 1998), and Betty (born 2005).
+Since 1995, her partner has been Supergrass drummer Danny Goffey, with whom she has three children: Alfie (b.
+9 October 1996), Frankie (b.
+17 May 1998), and Betty (b.
+2005).
 Goffey and Lowe married on 4 December 2008 in Babington House, Somerset.
 Lowe and her family live in Frome, Somerset, after residing in north London for many years.

 Charities which Lowe supports include Action On Addiction, the NSPCC and Shelter.